Do you have an important story to share about your research? Can you tell that story in a concise and compelling way?

 But for busy researchers, it can be hard to know where to start, and what to do – or when your research is interesting enough for a broader audience to try attracting public attention.

-Highlights of the day include gaining access to:
+Highlights of the masterclass include gaining access to:

 The senior editors who lead our masterclass program have decades of real-world experience, not just with The Conversation but also other national and international media outlets including the ABC, The Sydney Morning Herald, The Age, Reuters and Nature.